matatk/page-structural-semantics-scanner-tests/README.md

 There are no convenience functions for iterating over the combined tests mentioned above—it makes most sense to just load them directly.

+Finally, there are two more convenience functions that mirror those above and allow you to specify custom fixture and expectation directories.
+These are useful if you have extra custom test cases in the same format that you wish to use.

+ * `getFullPageTestsFrom(fixturesDir, expectationsDir)`
+ * `getFullPageTestsInlineFrom(fixturesDir, expectationsDir)`

 Support for landmarks
 ---------------------